Agape Core Values and Roles

 First, we believe that Galatians 3:26-29 states that males and females are free in Christ.
 In Genesis 1 males and females are both in the image of God.
 We are one, even though we are physically and anatomically different, and we must remove any form of disrespect, misogyny, or gender discrimination from Jesus’ kingdom.
 Empowerment means that we teach males and females to be allies and partners in the work of the kingdom.
 It also means that we do not tolerate any disrespect of others and work to provide respect for males and females.

 Second, 1 Corinthians 14:34-35 states that women are to be silent in the assembly, not speak, and should ask their husbands questions at home.
 While this has been interpreted to mean that women are not to make a sound in church various interpretations indicate that this is a problematic understanding of the passage.
 Paul allows the women to prophesy (preach) in the church with their heads covered (1 Corinthians 11).
 He also allows them to be present in the assembly (something frowned upon in Roman culture).
-In addition to this, most churches only understand this passage to refer to women teaching or speaking in the assembly.
-However, women are allowed to sing, speak to each other, laugh, and say amen.
-Finally, the previous statement “as in all the congregations of the saints…” is attached to the beginning of verse 33, “God is not a God of disorder but of peace…”
+Finally, the previous statement “as in all the congregations of the saints…” is attached to the beginning of verse 33, “God is not a God of disorder but of peace…” Paul does not state that women in all congregations are to be silent, but that in all congregations God requires order and peace during worship gatherings.

 The text of 1 Corinthians 14 is a chapter discussing worship.
 Paul is calling the group to a sense of order in the worship.
 This involves speaking in languages, interpreting languages, and prophesying (preaching).
 These are preaching/speaking tasks that claim divine authority in the assembly.
 Paul is asking women not to partake in these gifts during worship.
 Since women being present in the assembly was a controversial issue (in the Roman empire) it seems likely that Paul is trying to prevent the church from being targeted by Roman officials.
 This may explain his prohibition in this context.
 However, this is limited to teaching that claims authority from God such as preaching or calling the church to a new vision.
 This does not apply to singing, translating or using sign language, announcing events, sharing beliefs, or praying.

 At Agape, we understand this worship text to suggest that at Corinth (specifically), women were encouraged to prophesy with their heads covered (1 Corinthians 11) but also charged to not preach or teach at times in the assembly.
-We limit this to the sermon but feel that the text says nothing concerning facilitating a communion discussion, entering into dialogue during the sermon or testimony time, singing, announcements, or sharing during worship.
+We feel that the text says nothing concerning facilitating a communion discussion, entering into dialogue during the sermon or testimony time, singing, announcements, or sharing during worship.
+In addition to this we know that there are missionaries today who admit that in some countries throughout the Middle East, women are expected to cover their heads and to refuse places them, as well as their congregation, in danger.
+Advice given in this context does not apply in other parts of the world, yet it is a decision a community practices for their own safety.

 One observation must be discussed.
 Few churches of Christ actually believe and practice that women be completely silent in their assemblies.
 The majority believe that women can talk but do not allow them to preach, pray, or give announcements.
 They admit that Paul’s injunctions in 1 Corinthians 14 are limited to instructional roles.
 However, they choose to keep women in their seats during communion, announcements, and worship teams because they do not want to give the appearance of women “being in authority.”
 They see nothing wrong with having immature 13 year old boys, male children, or adult males (who struggle with pornography and other sins) perform these roles during worship.
 They admit that this is a grey area.
 However, at Agape we believe that this is a stance out of fear.
 It also slaps women in the face and tells them that they cannot do what scripture allows them to do (how sad it is that women for decades sit quietly in their seats because a male child or male in sin is given preference to them).
 If we are willing to bend scriptural practice to allow any male to serve, why can’t we operate out of courage to explore an area not forbidden by the text?
-Is it right to reject a church that explores the freedoms of the text and empowering women yet clearly submits to the limits of the text?
 Is it right to “oppress” females because we, as males, feel that freedom is too costly?

 Third, in 1 Timothy 2 Paul asks for the men to raise holy hands in prayer and women to dress modestly, learn in quietness and silence, and not teach or have authority over a male.
 This is not a worship text but reflects Paul’s earlier statement (1 Timothy 2:1-2) that the church live quiet lives.
 This is done by males being gentle, non-violent, and having pure prayers.
 Women, lead this live by dressing modestly, living peaceful (quiet is the Greek word) lives, and not discipling males.